happybara-io/WorkflowBuddy/README.md

 To run a Buddy server yourself, you will:

+1. Clone this repo at a specific release version.
-1. Create a Slack app through the [Slack website](https://api.slack.com/apps) (this creates the access tokens so you can talk to Slack).
+2. Create a Slack app through the [Slack website](https://api.slack.com/apps) (this creates the access tokens so you can talk to Slack).
-2. Run a Buddy server either **A)** on your laptop, or **B)** in the cloud.
+3. Run a Buddy server either **A)** on your laptop, or **B)** in the cloud.
-3. Update Slack connection info.
+4. Update Slack connection info.
-4. Use the bot through your regular Slack desktop! 💃
+5. Use the bot through your regular Slack desktop! 💃

 ### Demo App